My finances, my projects, my life

 Property purchases

 Buying property overseas can be very different from purchases in Luxembourg.
 Every country has its own legal idiosyncrasies, which can cause problems for unwary expatriates.
-While down-payments on home purchases can be high in Luxembourg, where investors must also factor in registration and transcription taxes on top of the agreed price, the UK imposes stamp duty as a proportion of the purchase price, which can be far higher.
+While down-payments on home purchases can be high in Luxembourg, where investors must also factor in registration and transcription taxes on top of the agreed price, the UK imposes stamp duty as a proportion of the purchase price, which can be significantly higher.
 In Spain, the cost is 2% of the theoretical value of the property, but a notary’s fees for transmission of the property’s ownership can be as high as 10% of the purchase price.

 Preserving your lifestyle